johannessarpola/kt-simple-libs-app/README.md

-# Libs with Github Packages
+# "App" to use libs from Github Packages

 ## Download libs from Github Packages m2 repository